By Matt Degen

 The 2013 F12berlinetta is Ferrari’s new flagship, and the latest in a long line of 12-cylinder exotic GT models from the Italian automaker.
 Though rather awkwardly named, there’s little else not to be enamored with regarding this strong and svelte 2-seater whose heart pumps out some 740 horsepower.
 As the successor to the 599 GTB Fiorano, the F12berlinetta is the highest-performing production car Ferrari has ever built.
 While figures such as a 3.1-second 0-60-mph time and top speed of 211 mph are sure to wow, the new Ferrari F12berlinetta stands apart from Lamborghini and Aston Martin rivals with its modern-yet-classic Pininfarina design and the provenance endowed in the Prancing Horse badge.
 At $320,000-plus, Ferrari’s latest gem is reserved for precious few.

-The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors, but here's a general idea of what buyers are currently paying for used 2013 Ferrari F12berlinetta models when purchasing from a dealership.
+The Kelley Blue Book Fair Purchase Price for any individual used vehicle can vary greatly according to mileage, condition, location, and other factors.
+The prices here reflect what buyers are currently paying for used 2013 Ferrari F12berlinetta models in typical condition when purchasing from a dealership.
+These prices are updated weekly.

 It goes without saying that the F12berlinetta is fast.
 If the mere fact that it’s a Ferrari isn’t proof enough, the F12berlinetta’s 0-60-mph time of 3.1 seconds and top speed of 211 mph should more than clarify its position.
 As impressive as these figures are, speed isn’t the sole factor in this Ferrari’s greatness.
 Neither are its whopping 740 horsepower or 500-plus lb-ft of torque that are poured into its rear wheels with a force akin to Niagara Falls.
 Power is one thing, but delivering it with grace is another.
 The Ferrari F12 succeeds in that finer point.
 For its tremendous performance capabilities, the Berlinetta is surprisingly easy to drive, even at speeds well beyond those allowed by Johnny Law.
 Steering is light, grip is gargantuan, and even shifts are stress-free thanks to an F1 automated gearbox that is a far cry from Ferrari’s past gated manual transmissions.